-- Regular sector-specific Stakeholder Fora, held at least once a year.
-Since the pandemic began, these have been online.
-They are run by a Sector Lead Inspector, with membership from senior leaders, such as headteachers, practitioners, principals, advisory teachers and relevant national bodies.
-Each sector approaches membership differently, but aims to achieve the best engagement possible.
-The role of forum representatives is to: - share feedback with us about inspection issues from their sector or organisation - share and advocate with their own networks information about our revised approach and key issues in inspection
+- Regular sector-specific Stakeholder forums, held at least once a year.
+These are run by a Sector Lead Inspector, with membership from senior leaders, such as headteachers, practitioners, principals, advisory teachers and relevant national bodies.
+Each sector approaches membership differently but aims to achieve the best engagement possible.
+The role of forum representatives is to: - share feedback with us about inspection issues from their sector or organisation - share and advocate with their own network's information about our revised approach and key issues in inspection